stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-okrs.md

 * rollout stage 4 - expand to 250
 * rollout stage 5 - org-wide

-We recommend you allow 2 to 3 weeks in between each rollout stage.
+We recommend allowing 2 to 3 weeks in between each rollout stage.

-This approach solves three aspects:
+This progressive rollout approach solves three aspects:

-1. Leaders at each level in the organization get the opportunity to lead by example - not just at the easy beginning, but all of the way through to successful adoption and having a positive impact on strategy execution
+1. Leaders at each level in the organization get to lead by example - not just at the easy beginning, but all of the way through to successful adoption and having a positive impact on strategy execution
 2. Context, collaboration and cadence improves progressively - learning as you go
 3. When employees are added, there is "_movement at the station_" - an old saying from Australian sheep and cattle farmers - that is, a reason to be there and engage